Jersey Jack Pinball: History

 Jersey Jack Pinball was founded in January 2011 by industry veteran Jack Guarnieri.
 Starting in 1975, he serviced electromechanical pinball tables for a living, and he created the website PinballSales.com in 1999.
-Guarnieri hired designer Joe Balcer and programmer Keith Johnson to work on the first machines.
+Guarnieri hired designer Joe Balcer and programmer Keith Johnson to work on the first machines, and made an agreement with Planetary Pinball for Williams/Bally parts.

 In 2013, the company released its first pinball machine, The Wizard of Oz.
 They spent $2 million in startup and development and sold the machines for $7,000 each.
 Guarnieri's goal was to produce a high-quality pinball machine regardless of cost, and attract a larger female pinball audience than other manufacturers.
 The Wizard of Ozs release caught the attention of Guns N' Roses guitarist Slash, who reached out to the company about collaborating on a pinball machine.

+In 2014, an investment firm bought a stake in the company.
+In 2015 a group of three investors bought a further stake in the company.

 Jersey Jack's machines have been used in donations by Project Pinball Charity in 2015, 2016, and 2019.

 In 2020, Jersey Jack relocated their manufacturing operations from their original location in Lakewood, New Jersey to Elk Grove Village, Illinois where their design team was already based.
 The first machine produced at its new location was Guns N' Roses.
+In 2022, the factory tour from Pinball Expo visited Jersey Jack Pinball for the first time, following the process of manufacturing Toy Story 4.
 As of 2023 the company had over 100 employees.

 In September, 2024, the company announced that their next machine would be adapted from the Avatar franchise and released it later that year.
 In 2025, Guarnieri reported that they had acquired the license to make a Harry Potter pinball machine for several million dollars and that it would be the theme of their next machine.
 He also said that the three subsequent machines would all be licensed themes and that they had secured the licenses.